quic/wos-ai-plugins/plugins/local-rag-app/README.md

 ## How to start the RAG API server
-1. Download the binary from the releases page.
+1. Get the BGE large QNN context binary
 2. Run the binary with the following command:
     For NPU:
     ```powershell